Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

       </ul>
       <p>These will be your spread positions later.</p>
       <p><em>(In this example, the lights start N and S and go anti-clockwise,
+      so the "base T/H" group references N, and the "base DPS" group references
-      so the reference points are NE and SW (clockwise from N/S).
-Thus, the "base T/H" group goes SW, and the "base DPS" group goes NE.)</em></p>
+      S. Rotating 45 degrees in the opposite direction means the "base T/H" group goes NE, and the "base DPS" group goes SW.)</em></p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru_mana/03/apocalypse_02b.jpg">